Public Art Program

-The Art Sculptures are a vision of the Round Rock Arts and part of the Arts Master Plan.
+Our public art program is a vision of the Round Rock Arts Master Plan.

 The goals are to: Provide visual interest on the Round Rock downtown area; Increase the number and variety of outdoor public art installations by local and regional artists; Stimulate creative thought and reflective conversation among residents and visitors.